Shehan-11/ShehansTicketBooking/README.md

 This is a project that is made using Java and Springboot for simulate real time ticket booking system.

 Made with Springboot version 3.3.5

+## How to run the System?
+1st Go to com/example/ShehansTicketBooking/Backend/ShehansTicketBookingApplication.java then run the program.
+Then Start the Front-end Application using given information.
 ## API Reference

 #### Post a Configuration